polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/configure-a-pallet.md

 ### Adding Nicks to the `construct_runtime!` Macro

 Next, we need to add the Nicks pallet to the `construct_runtime!` macro.
-For this, we need to determine the types that the pallet exposes so that we can tell the our runtime that they exist.
+For this, we need to determine the types that the pallet exposes so that we can tell the runtime that they exist.
 The complete list of possible types can be found in the [`construct_runtime!` macro documentation](https://substrate.dev/rustdocs/v2.0.0/frame_support/macro.construct_runtime.html).